Iconic America From Smethport PA to Linesville PA: 120 Miles on PA Route 6

-You’ll also find a dramatically destroyed railroad bridge, now a tourist attraction, prisons of fish (I’d say “schools,” but these carp are criminally voracious) in a tourist spot where “ducks walk on the fishes’ backs.”
+WHY GO: Drive from Smethport to Linesville PA on US Route 6 to find a dramatically destroyed railroad bridge, now a tourist attraction, two iconic American factory museums, and penetentiaries of fish (I’d say “schools,” but these carp are criminally voracious) in a tourist spot where “ducks walk on the fishes’ backs.”
 You’ll be on the Ohio State border when you end this PA Route 6 drive.
 From here, decide whether to head two hours to Cleveland or just another hour to Erie for some Great Lakes R&R.

-120 Miles from Smethport to Linesville, PA on PA Route 6
+120 Miles from Smethport to Linesville, PA on Route 6

 Driving west from Smethport, take several worthwhile detours off Route 6.
 First, the Kinzua Bridge State Park, 4 miles north of US 6 at Mt.
 Jewett on SR 301 will take your breath away.